ToiLaThin/Data-Warehouse-final-project/README.md

 > Feel free to clone for studying purposes.

 1. First run 2 sql file for creating db for ETL process
-2. run python files filterd_cps.py -> get_all_dims.py -> get_all_facts.py for creating csv files
+2. run python files filterd_cps.py -> get_all_dims.py -> get_all_facts.py -> transform_data.py for creating csv files
 3. Run Visual Studio 2019 solution CPS_SSIS for ETL from csv -> cps_st database -> cps_dw database
 4. Run SSAS_CPS solution for query the OLAP cube
 5. Run Power BI for report(note that may require configuration for your own machine to get the data source)
+There is a detail word report on the project